Our Evidence-Based Solutions

 Achieving your most important goals shouldn’t depend on guesswork, gut instincts, emotions or unnecessary risks.

 You need a solid, globally–diversified approach—grounded in decades of data and academic research—that harnesses financial science and puts the power of markets to work for you.

-We begin with the evidence: decades of data, analysis and insights from some of the best minds in finance and academic (including 12 Nobel Laureates) on factors that can help decrease risk and increase potential returns.*
+We begin with the evidence: decades of data, analysis and insights from some of the best minds in finance and academia (including 12 Nobel Laureates) on factors that can help decrease risk and increase potential returns.*

-Using a rigorous screening process, we identify and implement an optimized blend of investment management expertise for each .
+Using a rigorous screening process, we identify and implement an optimized blend of investment management expertise for each solution .
 We work with an all-star team of top investment managers, carefully aligning their expertise in accessing specific asset classes and factors of return in order to optimize each portfolio.